Nigel1992/Alt1-FarmingTimer2.0/README.md

-Still in development !
+Still in heavy development !
-Currently plays sound notification randomly instead of each growth cycle.

 Planning to add a feature that plays a sound or uses TTS to notify you whenever something is fully grown.